BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.1. Getting Started with STM32 Microcontroller Programming/Readme.md

 ## 3.0 Coding in C++

-### *The skip to step 3 people:*
+### *The skip to step 3 people:* <!-- omit from toc -->
 You'll need to load the file you have downloaded above in the STM32CubeIDE loaded onto the lab machines.
-Get a SME to help if you are having issues.
+Ask a subject matter expert (SME) to help if you are having issues.

-### What is code? <!-- omit from toc -->

-### why code? <!-- omit from toc -->

 ### Variables <!-- omit from toc -->